h4wl/l5r/input/void-spells.md

 - Duration: 5 Rounds
 - Raises: Area of Effect (+5’ radius per two Raises), Duration (+1 Round per Raise)

 This spell allows the caster to thin the veil separating the Void from reality, enhancing the power of the Void within the local area.
-This is often used when training young ishi, allowing them to touch the Void more readily, but it has a practical value in that anyone within its effect can better harmonize with the Void and thus better reach their own physical and spiritual potential.<br>
+This is often used when training young ishi, allowing them to touch the Void more readily, but it has a practical value in that anyone within its effect can better harmonize with the Void and thus better reach their own physical and spiritual potential.

 While this spell is in effect, anyone within the Area of Effect gains a Free Raise to casting Void spells; however, the intensity of the Void in the area makes it harder to focus enough on individual Elements cast other spells, inflicting a +5&#160;TN penalty on all non-Void spells.
-Also, anyone who spends a Void Point within the area of effect gains a +2k1 bonus instead of the normal +1k1.<br>
+Also, anyone who spends a Void Point within the area of effect gains a +2k1 bonus instead of the normal +1k1.

 Any creature of the Lying Darkness (and any mortal with at least 1 Shadow Rank) who enters the area of effect will feel a deep sense of discomfort.
 Such creatures and individuals must roll Willpower at TN 20 or suffer a +10&#160;TN penalty to all their Skill rolls and attack rolls made while they are within the area of effect.
 If they fail the Willpower roll by more than 10, they must try to leave the area of effect and cannot voluntarily re-enter it.

 ### The Empty Voice [CR]